ALLMINER/XDE2/README.md

-AmsterdamCoin is a PoS-based cryptocurrency.
+XDE2 is a PoS-based cryptocurrency.

-AmsterdamCoin uses libsecp256k1,
+XDE2 uses libsecp256k1,
 			  libgmp,
 			  Boost1.55,
 			  OR Boost1.57,